Machine Learning Applications in Business: A Practical Guide (2024)

 6. Process Automation with Robotic Process Automation (RPA) and AI

 RPA automates repetitive and rule-based tasks, while AI can handle more complex tasks that require decision-making and learning.
-Combining RPA with AI creates a powerful automation solution that can streamline various business processes.
+Combining RPA with AI creates a powerful automation solution that can various business processes.

 How it works: RPA bots can be trained to interact with existing software applications and systems, automating tasks such as data entry, invoice processing, and customer service inquiries.
 Now increasingly, AI models are able to fill in exceptions or handle edge cases that normally require human intervention.
 Combining RPA and AI creates an end-to-end automation solution that can handle a wide range of business processes.